-* Diplomatic efforts to solve Ukraine crisis underpin risk assets
+* Diplomatic efforts to solve Ukraine crisis underpin risk

 * Ex-Japan Asia MSCI hits 2-month high

 * Euro pressured on speculation ECB could adopt stimulus

 * Soft U.S. data hardly changes optimism on U.S. economy

 * Major European bourses seen rising 0.2 pct

 TOKYO, March 6 Asian shares hit a nine-week high

 on Thursday as diplomatic efforts moderated the Ukraine crisis,

 while the euro came under pressure as investors speculated

 whether the European Central Bank will ease policy later in the